crelte/crelte/docs/guide/02-core/02-load-data.md

 </script>
 ```

+---

 ## Input

-Each function has access to `CrelteRequest` as well as the `entry` object except in `loadGlobalData` where `entry` is not yet loaded.
+* `loadData` functions receive a `CrelteRequest` instance and the resolved `entry`.
+* `loadGlobalData` receives only the `CrelteRequest`, as the entry is not yet available.

 ## Output

-A load data should either return an object or nothing since it will be spread into the component.
+A load function should return an object (or nothing).
+The returned data is merged into the component’s props.

-## When to use a loadData
+## When to use loadData

-If you need to load data which cannot be loaded in `global.graphql` or `entry.graphql`, it is always favorable to use already existing queries, to avoid multiple request.
+Use `loadData` when data cannot be loaded via `global.graphql` or `entry.graphql`.

+Prefer extending existing GraphQL queries where possible to avoid unnecessary additional requests.